iltommi/qdb-documentation/source/reference/qdbd.rst

 .. option:: --transient

     Disable persistence.
 Evicted data is lost when qdbd is transient.
+For more information, see `transient-mode`.

 .. option:: --limiter-max-bytes=<value>